Jonas1312/knowledge-base/base/science-tech-maths/machine-learning/algorithms/neural-nets/transformers/transformers.md

 Good things about transformers:

 - attention is like an MLP that computes its weights on the fly.
 They are data-dependent dynamic weights because they change dynamically in response to the
+- attention is for the communication between tokens.
+FFN is for the computation within a token.
 - all-to-all comparisons can be done fully parallel
 - with RNN/LSTM must be computed in serial per token
 - transfer learning works!
 Train big expensive models (nvidia, microsoft) and release it freely